Virtual events are a great way to augment your existing early talent strategy, allowing you to extend your reach and

 - Plan your promotion

-- Personalisation matters!
-For your first virtual event, try tailoring it to a specific role or category.
-That will help you narrow down your target audience and content to the specific needs of your talent segments.
+- Tailor your first event to a specific role or category to help narrow down your target audience and content to the specific needs of your talent segment(s).
+Learn more about Personalising your Recruiting Outreach to Gen Z.

 2. Types of virtual events

 - Office tour

-- If your office is open, highlight what a day in the life of an intern or new university grad would be like.
+- If your office is open, highlight what a day in the life of an intern or new college grad would be like.
 If your office is currently closed, share any videos you might have on YouTube that showcase everyday life.

 - Show the fun, exciting aspects of being in your office that make the workday rewarding.
 Tip: these should be pre-recorded so that there aren't any issues with content or employee consent.